bitpoke/mysql-operator/README.md

+__NOTE__: MySQL Operator 0.2.x requires at least Kubernetes 1.11.x (or 1.10.x with alpha features) while version 0.1.x is known to work with Kubernetes up 1.9.x.
+For upgrading check the [0.2.x upgrade notes](#v02x-upgrade) since some manual seps are required.

 # MySQL Operator

 MySQL Operator enables bulletproof MySQL on Kubernetes.
 It manages all the necessary resources for deploying and managing a highly available MySQL cluster.
 It provides efortless backups, while keeping the cluster highly-available.